School Profile Information

 - Reading – National Schools Mean Score: 580, Chisholm: 593.

-Strong anecdotal and written feedback to the College highlights the high degree of satisfaction with the strong academic culture, pastoral attention and care for individual students through the PCG structure and overall value for money received in what is seen as a well-resourced school.
+Chisholm continues to exhibit high levels or general parental and community satisfaction evidenced by Year 12 Exit Surveys and our continued levels of demand for enrolment.
+Anecdotal and written feedback to the College highlights this satisfaction with reference to the strong academic culture, pastoral attention and care for individual students through the PCG structure and the outstanding overall value for money education received in what is regarded as a well-resourced school.
+Staff also generally exhibit a high degree of satisfactionand morale and appreciate the facilities, the support and learning environment in which they feel strong a part of.

-School Income: School funding sources and details for 2013 can be found on the My School website.
+School Income: Most recent school funding sources and details for can be found on the My School website.